wp-plugins/spdescchanger/readme.txt

 == Description ==

 With this Plugin you can set several descriptions for your blog.
 They change randomized without reloading the page.
+You will find an example video on the plugin-page at http://www.scriptpara.de/skripte/spdescchanger/

 == Installation ==